• Skip to primary navigation

 joy letters on the driveway (1)

-See, the JOY letters are not perfect, but full of country charm.
+The JOY letters are not perfect but full of country charm.

 reclaimed oak flooring JOY Christmas Letters MyRepurposedLife

-I do believe if I had craft letters to trace, then glue to, this would have been a much easier job.
-I do believe it’s easier cutting one board at a time when you can.
+I do believe that if I had craft letters to trace and glue to, this would have been a much easier job.
+It’s easier to cut one board at a time when you can.

 This JOY Christmas letter tutorial could easily be used for monogram letters!